Pipeline YAML Reference#

 property is a Unicode string that assigns a name to a Semaphore

-pipeline and is optional.
-However, you should always give descriptive names
+pipeline.
+This property is optional.
+It is strongly recommended, however, that you should always give descriptive names

 to your Semaphore pipelines.